Join our IndieGoGo campaign to help bring our "Everyband" story to the screen

 “If you like Iron Maiden, Rush, Ozzy - heavy music with complex arrangements, great musicality, thunderous drumming and searing guitar licks - please go have a listen and see for yourself how good it is … it deserves to be heard and enjoyed!” - Melanie Schaffner, past publicist (Capitol Records, Concrete Marketing & Management)

-There will be no shows and no new music; our time came and went during the 80s.
+There will likely be no shows or new music; our time came and went during the 80s.
 But there IS this miraculous time capsule...

 In the mid-80s, Nor’easter were one of thousands of hungry young original bands, inspired by the guitar-driven heavy metal of Ozzy Osbourne & Iron Maiden yet deeply rooted in 70s legends like Rush & Led Zeppelin.
 In 1989, two years after their final show and without a record label, the three founding members recorded an album in a friend's basement studio, but ran out of time and money before they could finish mixing.
 In autumn 2002 guitarist Andrew McKnight got those tapes back in digital form, but drummer and lifelong friend Matt Bouley's untimely death just two weeks later again put the project on indefinite hold.